-The KuCoin third-party cryptocurrency exchange, which was established by blockchain enthusiasts Michael Gan and Eric Don in 2017, is a newcomer to the industry.
-Headquartered in Singapore, Hong Kong, and Seychelles, it has succeeded in establishing itself as one of the top digital asset trading platforms in a relatively short time by providing international trading with more than 200 cryptocurrencies and over 400 trading pairs while charging its users low trading fees.
+KuCoin, established by blockchain enthusiasts Michael Gan and Eric Don in 2017, is a newcomer to the industry.
+Headquartered in Singapore, Hong Kong, and Seychelles, it has established itself as one of the top digital asset trading platforms in a relatively short time by providing international trading with more than 200 cryptocurrencies and over 400 trading pairs while charging its users low trading fees.

 Traders can employ KuCoin’s impressive suite of financial tools to do non-custodial trading, futures trading, spot trading, staking, and lending coins for passive income.
 Also, crypto investors can use the IEO (Initial Exchange Offerings) launchpad for crypto crowdfunding, derivatives trading, a trading bot, and more.

 At first glimpse at the UI, this user-friendly platform seems to be developed with experienced traders in mind.
 However, the newcomers in crypto trading haven’t been left out.
 On the contrary, alongside the experienced trader mode of the exchange, Kucoin.com provides a light mode platform specifically built for beginner margin traders.

 Lite Mode (Beginner Traders) vs. Pro Mode (Experienced Traders)

 As expected, the lite mode of the margin trading site offers a simplified version of the financial tools and charts for following market dynamics, whereas the pro mode provides more elaborate charting and more complex trading tools such as trading perpetual crypto futures, margin trading, etc.